It's Rush Limbaugh, in the finest mood anyone could possibly be.

 Right.

-When Obama was elected, I thought, my God, with the across the board support this guy has, he could be one of the greatest presidents we've ever had if he tries to do half of what he talked about during his campaign.
+When Obama was elected, I thought, my God, with the across-the-board support this guy has, he could be one of the greatest presidents we've ever had if he tries to do half of what he talked about during his campaign.

-I d I just want to remind people to keep their perspective and remember that these people work for us, not the other way around.
+And on the eve of the State of the Union address, I just want to remind people to keep their perspective and remember that these people work for us, not the other way around.

 May I ask you a question out there, Sean?

-Uh I'm sorry?
+I'm sorry?

 May I ask you a question?